BloomTech-Labs/djhelper-fe/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

-    *  REACT_APP_BACKEND_HOST - this is "http://localhost:8000" if running locally, OR the back end deployed url if using the deployed back end.
-Currently the url is http://ec2-18-218-74-229.us-east-2.compute.amazonaws.com.
-This will change once we have a certificate.
+    *  REACT_APP_BACKEND_HOST - this is "http://localhost:8000" if running locally, OR the back end deployed url if using the deployed back end: "https://api.dj-helper.com/"

 # Testing